SKindij/JavaScript-Reference-Guide/function-section/README.md

 .bind(thisArg[, arg1[, arg2[, ...]]])
 ___

+## Destructuring
-&emsp; **Destructuring** is a feature in JavaScript introduced in **ES6** that allows you to unpack (or destruct) arrays and objects into individual variables.
+&emsp; It is feature in JavaScript introduced in **ES6** that allows you to unpack (or destruct) arrays and objects into individual variables.
 It makes your code more readable and convenient, especially when you have many elements in an array or object and need to work with specific values.
 > There are two types:
 > * array destructuring
 > >```javascript